-- (1) We have agreed to pay Boustead Securities LLC (the "Underwriter") a fee equal to 6.5% of the first \$10,000,000 of and 6% of any amount in excess thereof of, the gross proceeds of the offering.
+(1) We have agreed to pay Boustead Securities LLC (the "Underwriter") a fee equal to 6.5% of the first \$10,000,000 of and 6% of any amount in excess thereof of, the gross proceeds of the offering.
 We have agreed to grant to the Underwriter warrants equal to 6.5% of the aggregate number of Ordinary Shares sold in the offering.
-See "Underwriting" in this prospectus for more information regarding our arrangements with the Underwriter. - (2) The total estimated expenses related to this offering are set forth in the section entitled "Discounts, Commissions and Expenses."
+See "Underwriting" in this prospectus for more information regarding our arrangements with the Underwriter.

+(2) The total estimated expenses related to this offering are set forth in the section entitled "Discounts, Commissions and Expenses."
 The Underwriter is selling our Ordinary Shares in this offering on a best efforts basis.
 The Underwriter is not required to sell any specific number or dollar amount of Ordinary Shares but will use its best efforts to sell the Ordinary Shares offered.
-One of the condition specific number or dollar amount of Ordinary Shares but will use its best efforts to sell the Ordinary Shares offered.
 One of the conditions to our obligation to sell any securities through the Underwriter is that, upon the closing of the offering, the Ordinary Shares would qualify for listing on the Nasdaq Capital Market.

 We do not intend to close this offering unless we sell at least the minimum number of Ordinary Shares, at the price per Ordinary Share set forth above, to result in sufficient proceeds to list our Ordinary Shares on the Nasdaq Capital Market.
-The offering may terminate on the earlier of (i) any time after the minimum offering amount of our Ordinary Shares is raised, or (ii) 180 days from the date of this prospectus, or the expiration date.
+The offering may terminate on the earlier of (i) any time after the minimum offering amount of our Ordinary Shares is raised, or (ii) [•] days from the effective date of this prospectus, or the expiration date.
 If we can successfully raise the minimum offering amount within the offering period, the proceeds from the offering will be released to us after deducting certain escrow fees.
-The proceeds from the sale of the Ordinary Shares in this offering will be payable to "FinTech Clearing, as Deposit Account Agent for the investors in ATIF Holdings Limited" and will be deposited in a separate (limited to funds received on behalf of us) non-interest bearing trust bank account until the minimum offering amount is raised.
+The proceeds from the sale of the Ordinary Shares in this offering will be payable to "FinTech Clearing, as Deposit Account Agent for the investors in Asia Times Holdings Limited" and will be deposited in a separate (limited to funds received on behalf of us) non-interest bearing trust bank account until the minimum offering amount is raised.
 If we do not raise the minimum offering amount of \$8,000,000, we will not conduct a closing of this offering and will return to investors all amounts previously deposited by them in escrow, without interest or deduction.